Fig Texture: Why the Fig is Nature's Pastry - A Guide to the Texture of Figs

 The nectar found within fruits is defined as a "sugary fluid."
 However, fig growers commonly mislabel it as "honey" or "syrup" instead of using the correct term, nectar.
 The nectar in figs not only mirrors the flavor of bee honey but also can mirror its texture.

-When there is no space in the interior of the fig, the nectar can drip from the fig's eye and sometimes I've witnessed it permeate through the skin.
+When there is no space in the interior of the fig, the nectar can drip from the fig's eye, and sometimes I've witnessed it permeate through the skin.
 Once it is exposed to the external environment, it solidifies, leading many growers to mistakenly refer to it as honey.
 Nevertheless, it's essential to note that true honey is exclusively produced by bees, making the use of the term "honey" for fig nectar somewhat misleading.

 The quantity, flavor, and texture of fig nectar are largely influenced by photosynthesis, current growing conditions, and genetics.
-For example, some figs have a “drier” interior and don’t produce as much nectar as other varieties leading to a thick and jam-like consistency.
-Other fig varieties like Da Ponte, Dels Ermitans, Pastiliere, Black Madeira, and Castel Trosino all produce more nectar than your average fig, altering the texture to a “looser” or watered-down jam closer to thick syrup instead.
+For example, some figs have a “drier” interior and don’t produce as much nectar as other varieties, leading to a thick and jam-like consistency.
+These varieties also tend to dry more easily on the tree:

 Don’t get me wrong, these varieties are certainly not watery by any means.
 However, that does bring up a good point: